 Every contractor with your best interest in mind will recommend James Hardie Siding.
 It’s common knowledge that this type of siding is the best on the market, since it’s won many awards and is built to last.
 It’s made of fiber cement, which makes it strong, but flexible, and it comes in a number of designs and styles.

 However, not all siding contractors are allowed to install James Hardie Siding.
 The creators of this siding have quality in mind, so they require that all contractors who wish to install their product go through a certification process.
 Be sure that your contractor is certified to install James Hardie Siding before asking them to do so.

 After taking on your siding project, some contractors will outsource the work to improve efficiencies and cut costs.
 These are called sub-contractors, and it’s not always a good thing for homeowners.
 The company you hire might sell your project or portions of it to another company, meaning they have no say over the quality of the job performed.

-It’s best to have a company who uses their own full-time employees complete the work.
+It’s best to have a company that uses its own full-time employees to complete the work.
 That way, you know who you’re dealing with and you don’t have a group of strangers on your property while the work is being completed.